godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ![A demo of multiple navigation agents with varied priorities](/storage/blog/godot-4-1-is-here/navigation-priority.png)

 Check out the [updated documentation](https://docs.godotengine.org/en/stable/tutorials/navigation/index.html) to learn more about how the improved navigation works.

+### Platform support

+We are as committed as ever to have Godot games on all popular platforms, and 4.1 still offers the same capabilities as did Godot 4.0.
+You can export to all desktop platforms with both standard and .NET version of the engine, and you can export to mobile and web if you don't use C# in your projects.

+As of 4.1 web exports still have some limitations due to poor vendor support of certain modern features.
+Browsers with bad WebGL 2 support, such as Chrome on macOS, unfortunately suffer from issues which we cannot address without a fix from Google or a significant amount of effort put into supporting a dedicated WebGL 1 / GLES2 renderer.

+We are also aware of the complexity setting up web games on hosting platforms which don't let you set the required CORS headers for SharedArrayBuffer support.
+This mostly depends on Safari implementing the `coep:credentialless` header support, while Chromium-based browsers and Firefox already work fine (especially if you publish on itch.io).
+There is a [possible workaround](https://github.com/godotengine/godot-proposals/issues/6616) that we are investigating.

 ## Known issues